duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 average waiting time $= (0+6+14+21)/4=10.75$

-We can only estimate the length, typically assumiing it to be similar to the previous one.
+We can only estimate the length, typically assuming it to be similar to the previous one.
 Then pick the process with the shortest predicted next CPU burst.

 We use an exponential averaging of the length of the previous cpu bursts